Skip to content

 Smart Prevention Steps for Parents and Schools

 Effective lice prevention does not require expensive products or dramatic lifestyle changes.
-The strategies that work best are simple, free, and backed by evidence from the CDC and AAP.
+The strategies that work best are simple, free, and backed by guidance from the CDC and AAP.
 Focus on reducing opportunities for hair-to-hair contact and catching any infestation early through regular checks.

 • Keep long hair tied back: Braids, buns, and ponytails reduce the chance of accidental hair contact during school and activities